SamuelReeder/data-analyzer/README.md

 >
 And so forth... as can be seen in the above example.
 Feel free to change the values however you desire; assuming the type remains the same.

-Then, import the model you previously trained by navigating to /models/model/ within the project directory and selecting a file.
+Important: import the model you previously trained by navigating to /models/model/ within the project directory and selecting any file.

 Now, you are ready to press "Predict".
 Do so and witness the model make a prediction based on this simple data.